MongoDBAtlasDocumentStore

 • The name of the database to use.

 • The name of the collection to use.
-This collection must have a vector search index set up on the embedding field.
+This collection must have a vector search index set up on the embedding field and a full text search index.

 • The name of the vector search index to use for vector search.
 You can create a vector search index on your collection in the Atlas web user interface.